flags/Reactor-3/docs/alife_todo.md

 	[ ] When calculating anything, we can just do a memory search for `danger` and `fondness` Differentiate between first-hand and second-hand.
 Let trust play a factor.
-	[ ] `Start conflict` doesn't add to danger, so no conflict is started
+	[ ] `Start conflict` doesn't add to danger, so no conflict is started [ ] Identifying targets via memories.
+Not knowing people until you had enough info on them

 Misc:
 	[ ] ID vs. dictionary reference mismatch